fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Node-Webkit.md

 Finally our application works correctly and we can interact with it!

-Make sure that the Arduino board is plugged and select the correct serial port.
+Make sure that the Arduino board is plugged and then select the correct serial port.

-The video below shows the interactions between our application and the Led component that are attached to the Arduino board.
+The video below shows the interactions between our application and a Led component that is attached to the Arduino board.

 [![j5nw](http://img.youtube.com/vi/rv65qAYFR84/0.jpg)](http://www.youtube.com/watch?v=rv65qAYFR84)